These Officially Licensed ‘Star Wars’ Sneakers Are for Fans of All Ages

-Ethically-sourced shoe brand Po-Zu has an officially licensed “Star Wars” collection on the way that the entire family will be able to enjoy.
+Ethically sourced shoe brand Po-Zu has an officially licensed “Star Wars” collection on the way that the entire family will be able to enjoy.

 In collaboration with Lucasfilm/Disney, Po-Zu will launch a “Star Wars” range that includes official replicas of the shoes worn by characters in the film, along with styles inspired by the film’s iconic wardrobe.